Major Code BA1938

 The tutorial program in music is designed for excellent scholar-musicians who wish to work closely with dedicated faculty through tutorials, individual lessons, and ensembles.
 The program balances a commitment to breadth and rigor, while providing opportunities for self-disciplined and highly motivated students to creatively explore fundamental and cutting-edge issues.
 The four-year program includes a tutorial each semester, applied study and upper-division music courses, language courses, and collateral studies.
 Individualized instruction and a flexible curriculum allow each Honors Tutorial College student to pursue a course of study tailored to his or her interests, including music history, theory, composition, performance, or some combination.

 All undergraduates, whether prospective freshmen or transfer students, are required to audition for admission to the degree programs offered by the School of Music.
 In general, students may not pursue coursework in the major until they have successfully auditioned and been admitted to a music degree program.
-In the HTC program in music, in most cases minimum credentials include a high school rank in the upper 10% and high scores on a standardized test (a minimum of 30 on the ACT or 1300 [math plus verbal] on the SAT).
-A personal interview with the director of studies is also required for entry.
-The priority deadline for application is November 15th.
+In the HTC program in music, applicants are selected on the basis of superior academic ability and the potential for self-motivated study and research.
+Applicants typically are required to submit additional essays, and an interview with the director of studies is required for admission.
+More information, including materials and deadlines, is available at www.ohio.edu/honors/tutorial-programs/apply.

 Change of Program Policy